(10): Is English a Value-Free Tool or a Language of Domination? My Experience in India

 Another lecturer assigned two member-students

-confession, was that: he could not have mental rest to allow a free flow of
+what he said during the lectures.
+His reason, also noted in the form of confession, was that: he could not have mental rest to allow a free flow of

 vocabularies”.
-One of the two appointed translators, while having a chit-chat outside
+While having a chit-chat outside

-the class on how things were like that, he so determinedly defended his kinsmen
+the class on how things were like that, one of the two appointed translators determinedly defended his kinsmen

 and mother India, saying: “English is a foreign language in Japan, and nobody